kyletolle/the-mechanism-collection/index.md

 She will grow more desperate; increasingly violent.
 Not to rest until She has purged herself of usurpers and encroachers.

-The Animate is resolute, and we've spread our dominion.
-A harmful, prideful, foolish mistake.

-Our residence is hallowed ground.
-Now tarnished, sullied, abused through malice, bickering, and thoughtlessness.

-There is no denying the grief we've caused; that which She shall smell acutely and make herself rid of.

-Her wrath and retribution are nigh and there will be no corner where Her revenge does not strike.
-Then may she become animated in a way that not even we can.
-When she splits open her hide and eats the eaters.

 We sit on the instrument's strings, dampening the chords.

 She will strum and She will be heard.